 A plea of Guilty or No Contest, you may select:

-- Pay Online~Pay by Visa, MasterCard, or Discover by clicking here.
-To process an online credit card payment, the address must match that of the credit card statement.
-Input your email address and a receipt will be emailed to you.
+- Pay Online~To process an online credit card payment, the address must match that of the credit card statement.
+Pay by Visa, MasterCard, or Discover by clicking here.

 - Pay By Mail~Enclose a citation copy, make cashier's check or money order payable to the City of Yukon.
-A payment must be received by 5:00pm on your assigned court date;
+Full payment must be received by 5:00pm on your assigned court date;

 - Pay In Person~Payment of cash, cashier's check, money order, or credit card is accepted at the Court Clerk's office located at 532 West Main.
 Business hours are 8:30am to 5:00pm, Monday to Friday.
 The office is closed Saturday, Sunday and holidays;